 The Certificate in English Language Teaching to Adults (CELTA) is the most highly regarded and widely recognised initial qualification for international English language teachers.
 The full-time CELTA is an intensive four-week course which focuses on the basic techniques of effective English language teaching and their practical application in the classroom, giving you hands-on teaching experience.

-CELTA courses are run at Cambridge University approved centres worldwide all year round.
+CELTA courses are run at University of Cambridge approved centres worldwide all year round.
 Certificates are awarded by UCLES (University of Cambridge Local Examinations Syndicate).
 UCLES approves all aspects of the course including the course programme, the trainers, and facilities.
 CELTA is an internationally recognised qualification and has British Council approval.
 It is the foundation qualification for employment in most recognised language schools.
 Course tutors are experienced English language teachers who have taught in a wide range of professional situations and are accredited CELTA trainers.
 All courses are externally moderated by UCLES, ensuring that rigorous standards are maintained.